christopheryoung/chrisyoung/site/prose/blog/posts/2008-09-10_the_mta_disappoints_me_again.markdown

 ---
-{date: '2008-09-10', explananda: '', title: 'The MTA disappoints me, again'}
+{date: '2008-09-10', explananda: '', title: 'The MTA disappoints me, again', tags: mta, nyc}
 ---
 A few years ago I was on a flight from Toronto to New York.
 Early in the flight, the pilot came on and spoke for a minute.
 Practically nothing he said was intelligible, and I turned to the woman seated beside me and made a comment comparing the announcement to the absurd and often impossible-to-hear announcements you hear every day on the subway in New York City.
 She smiled.
 Twenty minutes later, we struck up a conversation, and ten minutes into the conversation she told me that her husband was in charge of communications for the whole of the <a href="http://mta.info/">MTA</a>.
 We both laughed (I felt a bit sheepish, but she was very nice about it), and she promised to bring my comment to his attention.

 So you see, I've <em>tried</em> to get the MTA to understand how badly it communicates.
 I've gone straight to the <em>top</em>, with a <em>personal</em> appeal, however inadvertent.
 And yet it seems to me even years after this encounter that they've still got a lot of room for improvement.

 My experience Monday gives a good example of how crappy communication skills on the part of the MTA leads them to regularly and completely unnecessarily inconvenience hundreds of riders, including me.
 My brother was in town, visiting from Canada.
 We arranged to meet in Union Square outside the Barnes and Noble.
 He was coming from Queens and I was coming from the Newkirk Avenue Station on the B/Q line in Brooklyn.

 Now, if you look at the <a href="http://mta.info/nyct/maps/submap.htm">map</a>, you'll see that someone traveling from Newkirk Avenue Station to Union Square is, all other things being equal, better off taking the Q.  True, the Q goes local in Brooklyn, hitting three stops on the way into town from Newkirk that the B will skip.
 But once you've gotten to Prospect Park, the B and Q run on the same paths until Manhattan, and then the Q is actually a bit faster in Manhattan.
 It also goes directly to Union Square.
 The B, by contrast, will get you to the 4th St. Station at which point you've got a 10 or 15 minute walk to Union Square, or a transfer to the F or V up to 14th St., and a 5 to 8 minute walk to Union Square.
 So, as I said, all other things being equal, you're going to want the Q if you're headed to Union Square.

 All other things being equal.
 But sometimes they're not equal.
 If the Q is delayed for some reason, and it's nice day, and you don't mind a little exercise, you're better off just getting the B and then walking in Manhattan.  <em>Wouldn't it be nice, then, for the MTA to tell you when the Q is delayed?</em>

 When I got to the subway platform at a little after 8:30am, it was crowded with people.
 Eventually, a B pulled up.
 But it pulled up on the local track.
 This was odd.
 Was there something wrong with the Q?
 I scanned the station for signs indicating track work, but there weren't any.
 Was a Q shortly behind it?
 I leaned out over the other side of the platform, looking vainly up the tracks to see if another train had come into view around the corner.
 But my view was obstructed by dozens of other people attempting the same thing.
 I know now that I should have gotten on that B.  But since the B was running local, it no longer had any advantage over the Q within Brooklyn, and wouldn't have taken me to the right place in Manhattan anyway.
 No announcement from the B train itself was forthcoming.
 So I decided to wait.